tenondecrpc/devtron-eks/INSTALL_DEVTRON.md

 **Note:** Keep this command running in a separate terminal window.
 The connection will remain active as long as the command is running.

+> **💡 Tip**: Run this command in a separate terminal window and keep it running while you access Devtron.

 ### Access Devtron

 **Open your browser and go to:**